Central to torch is the torch_tensor objects.

 add(other, *, alpha=1) -> Tensor

-Add a scalar or tensor to self
+Add a scalar or tensor to self tensor.
+If both

-are specified, each element of
+alpha and other are specified, each element of

-is scaled by alpha
+other is scaled by alpha before being

 used.

-is a tensor, the shape of other
+When other is a tensor, the shape of other

 must be broadcastable with the shape of the underlying tensor